chilismaug/chilismaug.github.io/_posts/2018-08-02-the files of august.md

 These docs kindly provided by Benoit went offline and I likes to see them.

-Title - apologogies Liz Phair (Phizlair)
+Title - apologies Liz Phair (Phizlair)